-Members' Ward Accounts Relating to City Programs
+Members' ward accounts relating to City programs

-- 23. In the year of a municipal election, the following applies to any request/direction a Councillor wishes to provide to staff with respect to the use of ward accounts for which the Councillor has delegated authority to access and/or approve the use of City funds relating to Section 37 community benefits, the Cash-in-Lieu of Parkland Funds Policy and/or the Temporary Traffic Calming Measures Program: - a.
+- 23. In the year of a municipal election, the following applies to any request/direction a Councillor wishes to provide to staff with respect to the use of ward accounts for which the Councillor is consulted or has delegated authority with respect to accessing and/or approveing the use of City funds relating to Section 37 community benefits (for example, ward accounts related to community benefits (for mer Section 37 benefits), the Cash-in-Lieu of Parkland Funds Policy and/or the Temporary Traffic Calming Measures Program: - a.
 As noted in Subsection 2(4) of the Election-Related Blackout Period Procedures, during the blackout period: - i.
 A Councillor who is a candidate for any office in the municipal election shall not provide any request/direction to staff regarding the use of the above-noted ward accounts. - ii.
-A Councillor who is not a candidate for any office in the municipal election, or who has been acclaimed, may provide requests/direction to staff regarding the use of the above-noted ward accounts, in accordance with any policy provisions relating to the ward account.
+A Councillor who is not a candidate for any office in the municipal election, or who has been acclaimed, may provide requests/direction to staff regarding the use of the above-noted ward accounts, in accordance with any policy provisions relating to the ward account. - b.

-b.
 Before the start of the blackout period, and after Voting Day and until the end of the Term of Council, a Councillor may provide requests/direction to staff regarding the use of the above-noted ward accounts, in accordance with any policy provisions relating to the ward account.